ForkingPaths2040/Pointual/README.md

 # Pointual

-Employee management app for a time and attendance policy
+An employee management app for a time and attendance policy.

 - [Overview](#overview)
   - [Features](#features)